chrishoermann/zod-prisma-types/packages/generator/Readme.md

 > default: `true`

 If you just want to create zod schemas for your models and enums you can disable the creation of the corresponding input types.
-This may be useful if you just want to use the zod schemas of your models for validating input types in `react-hook-form` or some similar use cases.
+This may be useful if you just want to use zod schemas of your models for validating input types in `react-hook-form` or some similar use cases.

 ```prisma
 generator zod {